 Other Things You Can Do with Your Old and Used Furniture

 So, your furniture doesn’t look good anymore but you’re still attached to it and you’re not ready to say goodbye?
 Maybe you simply can’t afford new pieces?
 These are both valid reasons to keep your used furniture.
 What you can do is give it a fresh new look and a second life.
-If your old furniture is still functional, there are many ways to make it look new again and makeover your house.
+If your antique furniture is still functional, there are many ways to make it look new again and makeover your house.

 If you still love your old sofa but it has become an eyesore, you can reupholster it.
 Sometimes wooden furniture only needs a fresh coat of paint to be good as new.
 Old drawers and tables can be turned into bookshelves.
 Your options are endless.